If you’re working — or dream of working — in the fitness industry, chances are you considered getting a fitness instructor certification of some kind.

-For some general recommendations, though, we reached out to one of our favorite yoga instructors, podcast hosts, and Schedulicity advisor, Shannon Crow, who in turn asked yoga professional in her favorite Facebook community.
+For some general recommendations, though, we reached out to one of our favorite yoga instructors and podcast hosts Shannon Crow, who in turn asked yoga professional in her favorite Facebook community.

 By far and away the consensus was: Any certification program worth its salt should require at minimum 200 hours of training, at least two years of consistent practice, and at least one year of teaching experience under a certified mentor.